← Back home

 Zvonobot AI: a voice AI-agent platform we ship every week

-Zvonobot AI is a new product I launched inside the Prof-IT group in 2026 and run end-to-end — product, UX, and engineering.
-It is a multi-tenant SaaS console on top of telephony infrastructure: clients assemble voice AI agents, give them a prompt and a base of contacts, and run outbound campaigns — sales, onboarding, reactivation, surveys.
+Zvonobot AI is a new product I launched inside the Prof-IT group in 2026 and run end-to-end: product, UX, and engineering.
+It is a multi-tenant SaaS console on top of telephony infrastructure: clients assemble voice AI agents, give them a prompt and a base of contacts, and run outbound campaigns like sales, onboarding, reactivation, and surveys.

 In 2026 the product has already handled 500,000+ minutes of new-customer conversations.

-Zvonobot AI client dashboard with KPIs and a daily call timeline (demo data)
+Zvonobot AI client dashboard: KPIs for leads, conversion and cost per lead, a lead funnel, and a daily call timeline (demo data)

-Client dashboard · demo data · real client interfaces under NDA
+Client dashboard · demo account · real client cabinets under NDA

 The pain we solve